 And yes, I guess I’m biased because I live in Bergen, but I could live anywhere in Norway and chose Bergen because it’s such a wonderful city.

-And if you want to take a road trip from Bergen to the fjords, here is my guide to the prettiest road trips from Bergen, from a day trip to a two week trip.
+If you want to take a road trip from Bergen to the fjords, here is my guide to the prettiest road trips from Bergen, from a day trip to a two week trip.
+I’ve also shared the best ways to get from Bergen to Oslo here and the best ways to get from Bergen to Flåm (Sognefjord) here.

 Quick Bergen Travel Guide